 Why is the banking and finance sector the most popular amongst the brightest graduates today?
-And why are applications are as high as ever?
+And why are applications as high as ever?
 It's all down to these 5 reasons why banking and finance remains the top sector of choice amongst the brightest.

 1. It offers a fast-paced, continuously challenging career